Dual Associated Encoder for Face Restoration: Introduction

 Blind face restoration presents a formidable challenge as it entails restoring facial images that are degraded by complex and unknown sources of degradation.
 This degradation process often results in the loss of valuable information.
 It introduces a significant domain gap, making it arduous to restore the facial image to its original quality with high accuracy.
 The task itself is inherently ill-posed, and prior works rely on leveraging different priors to enhance the performance of restoration algorithms.
 Notably, the codebook prior emerges as a promising solution, showcasing its effectiveness in generating satisfactory results within such challenging scenarios.
 By incorporating a codebook prior, these approaches demonstrate improved performance in blind face restoration tasks.

-The existing codebook prior methods~\cite{wang2021towards,gu2022vqfr,wang2022restoreformer} address the inclusion of low-quality (LQ) images by adjusting the encoder, which is pre-trained on high-quality (HQ) data, as shown in Fig.~\ref{fig:motivation}(a).
-However, this approach introduces a domain bias due to a domain gap between the encoder and LQ input images.
-Consequently, the encoding of LQ information may not be optimal in these methods, potentially leading to suboptimal performance in the restoration process.
-Moreover, these approaches overlook the inherent visual characteristics and statistical properties present in the LQ domain, which offer valuable information for enhancing the restoration process.
+Existing codebook methods~\citep{zhou2022towards,gu2022vqfr,wang2022restoreformer} address the inclusion of low-quality (LQ) images by adjusting the encoder, which is pre-trained on high-quality (HQ) data, as depicted in Fig.~\ref{fig:motivation}(a).
+However, this approach introduces domain bias due to a domain gap and overlooks the distinct feature representations between the encoder and LQ images.
+Consequently, employing the pre-trained encoder to encode LQ information may potentially result in imprecise feature representation and lead to suboptimal performance in the restoration process.
+Furthermore, these approaches neglect the LQ domain's inherent visual characteristics and statistical properties, which provide valuable information for enhancing the restoration process.

-To address these limitations, we introduce a novel framework named DAEFR, which integrates an auxiliary branch designed specifically for encoding LQ information (Fig.~\ref{fig:motivation}(b)).
-This auxiliary branch is trained exclusively on LQ data, mitigating domain bias.
-By incorporating the auxiliary branch into our framework, we effectively utilize LQ information to enhance subsequent restoration tasks, improving overall performance.
+To overcome these limitations, we present a novel framework called DAEFR, which incorporates a dedicated auxiliary branch for LQ information encoding (Fig.~\ref{fig:motivation}(b)).
+This auxiliary branch is exclusively trained on LQ data, alleviating domain bias and acquiring a precise feature representation of the LQ domain.
+By integrating the auxiliary branch into our framework, we effectively harness the enhanced LQ representation of identity and content information from the original LQ images, which can supplement the lost information.
 DAEFR utilizes both HQ and auxiliary LQ encoders to capture domain-specific information, thereby enhancing the representation of image content.